wycats/cargo-website/source/guide.md

 git = "https://github.com/bjz/color-rs.git"
 ```

-This projet has a single dependency, on the `color` library.
+This project has a single dependency, on the `color` library.
 We've stated in
 this case that we're relying on a particular Git repository that lives on
 GitHub.
 Since we haven't specified any other information, Cargo assumes that
-we intend to use the latest commit on the `master` branch to build our projet.
+we intend to use the latest commit on the `master` branch to build our project.

 Sound good?
 Well, there's one problem: If you build this project today, and
 then you send a copy to me, and I build this project tomorrow, something bad